MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -PhoneticDisplayName
-!!!
-Exchange Server 2010

-The PhoneticDisplayName parameter specifies a phonetic pronunciation of the DisplayName parameter.

-The maximum length of this parameter value is 255 characters.
-For more information about the PhoneticDisplayName parameter and speech recognition, see Understanding Automatic Speech Recognition Directory Lookups.

-!!!
-Exchange Server 2013

-The PhoneticDisplayName parameter specifies a phonetic pronunciation of the DisplayName parameter.

-The maximum length of this parameter value is 255 characters.

-!!!
-Exchange Server 2016, Exchange Online

 The PhoneticDisplayName parameter specifies an alternate spelling of the user's name that's used for text to speech in Unified Messaging (UM) environments.
 Typically, you use this parameter when the pronunciation and spelling of the user's name don't match.
 The maximum length is 256 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String